Galkoff’s Kosher Butcher

 Galkoff’s was a kosher butcher shop in Liverpool’s Pembroke Place.
 The building itself was Georgian, built in 1820.
 In 1907 it was bought by Percy Galkoff, a Jewish immigrant from Poland, who turned it into his shop.
 In 1933 he added the beautiful green tiles.
 The business was run by the Galkoff family until 1979, when it was sold to Liverpool City Council.

-The building itself, minus its tiles, still stands as a listed building in Pembroke Place.
-It is protected by an external hoarding featuring a mural designed by local artist Donna Berry in collaboration with the pupils of King David school in 2007.
-The mural depicts the history of the Jewish community in Liverpool, and notable people (such as singer Frankie Vaughan, Beatles manager Brian Epstein, and Lord Mayor Louis Caplan) and places (Princes Road Synagogue, Harold House Community Centre).
+The listed buildings in Pembroke Place eventually became structurally unsound and have since been demolished.
+The photograph below shows the hoarding which surrounded the site and featured a mural designed in 2007 by local artist Donna Berry in collaboration with the pupils of King David school.
+The mural depicted the history of the Jewish community in Liverpool, and notable people (e.g. singer Frankie Vaughan, Beatles manager Brian Epstein, and Lord Mayor Louis Caplan) and places (Princes Road Synagogue, Harold House Community Centre).

 Galkoff’s in 2018 © Rodhullandemu